ubarsc/rios/README.md

 To download the code, click on the Downloads tab above, and select the latest tarball.
 Sphinx documentation is available at [rioshome.org](http://rioshome.org/)

-Version release notes are also given here under the Wiki.
+Version release notes are also given [here in the Wiki](https://bitbucket.org/chchrsc/rios/wiki/ReleaseNotes).